moussaclarke/devbox/readme.md

 * MariaDB and MongoDB
 * PHP7 and a load of extensions
 * Composer and PHPUnit installed globally
-* Node 6 LTS and npm
+* Node 8 LTS and npm
-* Yarn, Gulp, Browserify and Slap installed globally
+* Yarn, Gulp and Browserify installed globally, plus Micro Editor
 * Have a look at the setup.sh provisioning script for more info

 ## Connecting to DB from the host